 Insulin, an important hormone that regulates blood sugar, can be severely impacted from prolonged alcohol consumption.
 Following a bout of heavy drinking, blood sugar often spikes, dramatically.
 Insulin comes to the rescue by transporting this sugar (blood glucose) into the cells to be used as energy.
 When blood sugar spikes in a robust, dramatic motion, insulin will quickly bring it down in a similar fashion, typically resulting in low blood sugar.
 This can be particularly dangerous for type II diabetics, many of whom are already at odds with maintaining normal blood sugar levels.

-Alcohol also has the potential of impeding the body’s ability to regulate and absorb calcium, creating a strong risk factor for the development of osteoporosis.
-Long-term health problems such as liver damage, sexual dysfunction, and ulcers typically result from chronic or acute consumption.
+Alcohol also has the potential of impeding the body's ability to regulate and absorb calcium, creating a strong risk factor for the development of osteoporosis.
+Long-term health concerns such as liver damage, sexual dysfunction, and ulcers typically result from chronic or acute consumption.
 And, to the surprise of many, even topical application of ethanol has been scrutinized as a possible means for consumption.

 Don't Drink?
 Doesn't Matter